Marketplace Mobile App: How to Build and Make It Reliable

 Marketplaces are currently the most profitable form of online retail business.

-This type of online retail is especially popular in the United States, which means that other regions have lots of potential.
+This type of online retail is especially popular in the United States, which means that other regions have lots of potentials.

 To compete with existing marketplaces, you need to be mobile-first.
 For this business, having both a website and a mobile application is a must, as people make over 50% of their purchases via mobile phones.
 Mobile websites are also a great option, but they aren’t nearly as responsive and convenient as mobile applications.